tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter04_3D_Gaussian_Splatting/Chapter04_3D_Gaussian_Splatting.md

 ```

 - This invokes a CUDA kernel that performs the splatting.
-- It's **differentiable**, so gradients can flow through projection and blending.
+- It's differentiable, so gradients can flow through projection and blending.

-> This rasterization is not neural — it's **analytical and explicit**, yet fully integrated into the training loop.
+> This rasterization is not neural — it's analytical and explicit, yet fully integrated into the training loop.

-**4. Dynamic SH Complexity**
+4. Dynamic SH Complexity

 ```python
 if iteration % 1000 == 0: